stIncMale/stincmale.github.io/_posts/2020-09-23-tcp-keep-alive.markdown

                                                                                                                                                                     [ OK ]
 ```

-Warnings and the alerts are there because the default logging configuration is not compatible with the changes made and with my environment,
+The warnings/alerts you see are there because the default logging configuration is not compatible with the changes made and with my environment,
 but logging is irrelevant for our purposes.
 Let us ignore them and check whether HAProxy is listening for client connections:

 ```shell